Single Sign On on the Paystack Dashboard

 Once you’ve created the relationship with the Paystack dashboard from your ID provider, you’ll need to provide the relevant parameters from your provider on the Paystack Dashboard.
 The fields you’ll need from your ID provider are:

-• Identity Provider SSO URL - The URL where your dashboard team members are redirected to for them to authenticate
+Identity Provider SSO URL - The URL where your dashboard team members are redirected to for them to authenticate.
+This should always be available from the IdP

 To upload these fields on Paystack, click on “Manage SAML” on the Single Sign-On settings page.